-Brett Dickerson is the founder of Oklahoma City Free Press.
+Brett Dickerson is an award-winning journalist and the founder of Oklahoma City Free Press.

 Free Press will depend heavily on input from engaged subscribers for ideas and guidance.
 “Our and we” will be style standards when referring to Free Press because of loyal readers’ input being so important to our editorial policies.

 Our focus is on street-level news from and about Oklahoma City.
 It’s people, cultures, neighborhoods and government will be the source of our news.